Background pattern

 • Worsening or return of eczema,

-The use of anti-inflammatory medications, called corticosteroids (such as the active ingredient in Adventan emulsion) on the skin may lead to the following side effects (frequency not known):
+The use of anti-inflammatory drugs, called corticosteroids (such as the active ingredient of Adventan emulsion), on the skin may lead to the following side effects (frequency not known):

 • Thinning of the skin (atrophy),